Other non-financial information

 - * This information is not available by energy type.
 Where Alliander is concerned, a view is obtained according to energy type for Scope 1 use; the distinction according to energy type for Alliander’s own use is of a far smaller magnitude and impact and is therefore immaterial.

-The total feed-in of green gas in the area supplied by Alliander during the year 2021 was 59 million m3, a 7% increase compared with 2020.
-This involved connections to 22 green gas production facilities.
+The total feed-in of green gas in the area supplied by Alliander during the year 2019 was 41,432,055 m3, involving connections to 18 green gas production facilities.
 The term ‘green gas’ refers to:

 Bio-SNG: SNG – substitute/synthetic natural gas – produced exclusively from biomass.